Convert HTML To PDF In PHP (Simple Examples)

 Welcome to a quick tutorial on how to convert HTML to PDF in PHP.
 Need to generate a PDF report or document from HTML?
 Unfortunately, PHP does not support the PDF file format natively.

-In order to convert HTML to PDF in PHP, we have to download and use a third-party library.
+To convert HTML to PDF in PHP, we have to download and use a third-party library.
 MPDF is a good choice, and the easiest way is to get it via Composercomposer require mpdf/mpdf.
-Thereafter, a short code snippet to create PDF file from HTML:
+Thereafter, a short code snippet to create a PDF file from HTML:

 • require "/vendor/autoload.php";